We recommend you buy Salt books in your local bookshop, click on the button below to find one near you now.

 A dark social-realist fairytale, spotlighting the shadowy underside of 1920s England

-The Scarecrow and other characters appear almost familiar, bearing their names from L. Frank Baum’s The Wonderful Wizard of Oz, yet here are the loved and the damaged, dark forests and darker histories, and the ever-present risks of discovery and violent retribution – Xan Brooks’ stunning debut is heartbreaking, disturbing and redemptive.
+In a sunlit clearing she meets the ‘funny men’, a quartet of disfigured ex-soldiers named after Dorothy’s companions in The Wonderful Wizard of Oz.
+Here are the loved and the damaged, dark forests and darker histories, and the ever-present risk of discovery and violent retribution.
+Xan Brooks’ stunning debut is heartbreaking, disturbing and redemptive.

 ‘The assurance and skill with which Xan Brooks tells his tale in The Clocks in This House All Tell Different Times makes it difficult to believe that this is a first novel.
 By turns funny and tragic, awful and lovely, terrifying and warming, it’s a book told with rare elegance and narrative zest.
 The post-Great War England the novel depicts is a land of exhausted decay and weird encounters, filled with fake spiritualists, war heroes turned into monsters, and repulsive aristocrats.
 Its twisted humour and dark satire reminded me above all of Graham Greene, and that is not a comparison one makes lightly.
-I absolutely loved it.’ —Lloyd Shepherd
+I absolutely loved it.’ —Lloyd Shepherd, author of The English Monster

-‘Observer Fiction to look out for in 2017 The Clocks in This House All Tell Different Times (Salt) by Xan Brooks – a fairytale wrapped within a historical novel, it’s as quixotic and dreamlike as Ishiguro’s The Buried Giant.’ —Alex Preston, Observer
+‘Observer Fiction to look out for in 2017 The Clocks in This House All Tell Different Times (Salt) by Xan Brooks – a fairytale wrapped within a historical novel, it’s as quixotic and dreamlike as Ishiguro’s The Buried Giant.’ —Alex Preston, author of In Love and War

 Sold Out - £5.99